 What would it cost to purchase?

 Once you decide to accept the donation, you must determine the value to assign to the in-kind gift.
-To make this determination, you should calculate what the item would cost your not-for-profit if purchased outright from an unrelated third party.
+To make this determination, you should calculate what the item would cost your nonprofit if purchased outright from an unrelated third party.
 It’s relatively easy to assign a fair value to property, such as furniture, equipment or inventory — you can look up the going price for a similar item in the marketplace.
 But when the gift is something that doesn’t have a readily determinable market value, fair value is more difficult to assign.

 Without an independent appraisal to substantiate the gift’s value, you may need to rely on a good faith estimate from the donor.
 Be sure to obtain all evidence that the donor can provide you, and then evaluate whether the amount estimated is reasonable.
 For gifts valued at more than $5,000, donors are required to obtain an independent appraisal for tax purposes, which would provide documentation for your records as well.